wheelnext/pep_xxx_wheel_variants/docs/design/metadata.md

 labels as keys, with values listing the properties for a given variant in a form of a nested dictionary.
-The keys of the top dictionary specify namespaces names, the keys of the subsequent dictionary feature names and their values are the corresponding property values.
+The keys of the top dictionary specify namespaces names, the keys of the subsequent dictionary feature names and their values are lists of the corresponding property values.

 ## Specific file formats